adobe/aquarium-fish/README.md

 the resource table trying to locate the required resource by IP or HW address and gives the requestor required information based on this data.

+Common params:
+* `format=` - can be used to format the output:
+   * json - default format
+   * yaml - in case someone need yaml
+   * env - useful for shell scripts to get the quoted key=value env variables
+      * `prefix=` - allows to set a custom prefix for the env variables

 #### Data

 Route: `/meta/v1/data/`